 Think of it this way; the majority of the website visitors you have coming to your website may not be ready to buy from you (or hire you) right away, but chances are they are ready to learn.
 The old adage can certainly apply here, “People hate to be sold, but love to buy”.
 We love to buy when the timing is ideal, and we feel we are the most knowledgeable and confident in making our purchase decision.
 We make decisions based on the information we gather, utilizing our own preferred methods and mediums.
 This is where an effective lead nurturing program can come in.
 Create and control the information and content your prospect gathers, by feeding it to them in a logical and even chronological order.
 This will drive your leads further into the buyer's journey and hopefully, encourage them to become a customer.

 Even if they did fill out your estimate request form, what do you know about them, and are they even a qualified lead?
-Your ideal prospect wants to learn how and if you’re a fit, hire you later when they have gathered enough information, and the timing is right.
+Your ideal prospect wants to learn how and if you’re a fit and hire you later when they have gathered enough information and the timing is right.
 So how do you make sure that your company is the first one they think of when they are ready to start their home renovation project?
-Lead nurturing can definitely assist here.
+Lead nurturing to the rescue!

 Consider that your prospect is reading your website pages about your renovation process.
 Ideally, you have plenty of content on your blog about the ins and outs of home renovation.
 As they read more and more, they become inclined to subscribe to your blog to receive future articles and updates from your company.
 This is a start, since giving you their email address indicates a level of trust.
 Now that they have subscribed to your blog, you are in a great position to offer content to them that they find of value.